TeamMonumenta/scripted-quests/README.md

 `/execute store result score <scoreboardplayer> <objective> run getdate <field>`
 - permission: `scriptedquests.getdate`
 - Get part of the current date as a score. <field> can be:
-  Year, Month, DayOfMonth, DayOfWeek, IsDst,
-  IsPm, HourOfDay, HourOfTwelve, Minute, Second, or Ms.
+  Year, Month, DayOfMonth, DayOfWeek, DaysSinceEpoch, SecondsSinceEpoch, IsPm, HourOfDay, HourOfTwelve, Minute, Second, or Ms.

 `/giveloottable <@a> "<namespace:path/to/table>" [count]`